The Anti-Logic Primer™

 Negative Proof - The Other Side

-Original photo by the ESA's Cassini-Huygens space probe.
+Original photo by the ESA's Cassini-Huygens space probe with inverse colors.

 Two kids are arguing…